-Just like you would secure a home, car security equipment will keep burglars away, or help law enforcement track your vehicle down if it is every stolen.
+Just like you would secure a home, car security equipment will keep burglars away, or help law enforcement track your vehicle down if it is ever stolen.

 - A Stolen Vehicle Recovery System (SVRS) that helps law enforcement track stolen vehicles

-- Installing kill-switches or cut-off switches that immobilize vehicles even if an ignition has been forced on.
+- Installing kill-switches or cut-off switches that immobilize vehicles even if the ignition has been forced on.
 These switches will greatly reduce theft.

 - Alarm devices with L.E.D. indicators that have sirens, horns, and lights.